 Niacin is especially helpful for those suffering Chronic Fatigue Syndrome and ADHD.

-We suggest starting with a dose of 500 mg daily.
+I suggest starting with a dose of 500 mg daily.
 And Niacin is a great compliment to a stack including any nootropic.
 Do your best to use either free-form niacin if you can tolerate the flush.
 Or even better, use an extended-release version of niacin that has no flush and no associated toxicity.

 You need to provide your brain mitochondria with the ATP fuel it is demanding.
 Or neurons start to break down from the inside.
 Signs that you’re lacking adequate Niacin is brain fog, slow thinking, fatigue and low endurance.